Convex cocompact actions in real projective geometry: Convex sets with bisaturated boundary and duality

 \subsection{Proper and cocompact actions on the dual}

 The following is the key ingredient in Theorem~\ref{thm:properties}.\ref{item:dual}.

-\begin{proposition} Let $\Gamma$ be a discrete subgroup of $\PGL(V)$ and $\C$ a $\Gamma$-invari\-ant convex subset of $\PP(V)$ with bisaturated boundary.
-The action~of~$\Gamma$~on~$\C$~is properly discontinuous and cocompact if and only if the action of $\Gamma$ on~$\C^*$ is. \end{proposition}
+\begin{proposition} Let $\Gamma$ be a discrete subgroup of $\PGL(V)$ and $\C$ a $\Gamma$-invariant convex subset of $\PP(V)$ with bisaturated boundary.
+Suppose $\C$ has nonempty interior, so that the dual $\C^*$ is well defined.
+Then the action of $\Gamma$ on~$\C$ is properly discontinuous and cocompact if and only if the action of $\Gamma$ on~$\C^*$ is. \end{proposition}

+Recall from Corollary~\ref{cor:bisat-interior} that if $\Gamma$ acts properly discontinuously and cocompactly on~$\C$, then $\C$ automatically has nonempty interior.